Using a German Hand Grinder- There’s One in Every German Kitchen

 I loved using the grinder.
 Some kids like banging on pots with wooden spoons… I liked turning the handle and watching the wheel go ‘round and round’.
 Of course, I learned the hard way that sticking a finger into the top while turning the wheel was a very bad idea….

 You could also use the Hand Grinder to grind nuts into the perfect texture for baking delicious cakes and cookies like Vanille Kipferl!

-Today, I don’t have a pan of stale bread in my oven, and I use a food processor to make my bread crumbs.
+Today, I don’t keep a pan of stale bread in my oven, and I use a food processor to make my bread crumbs.
 While it is quick and efficient, it doesn’t give me the same pleasure as this task did when I was a child.
 And I remember the first time I saw Bread Crumbs for SALE in the Grocery Store… I thought “why would you pay for what is free?”.
 Some things stay the same though….
-I can’t seem to throw away stale bread, and I still love Panierte Schweinekotelett!
+I can’t seem to throw away stale bread, and I still love Panierte Schweinekotelett (Breaded Pork Chops)!

-Luckily I’ve been able to find a new version of the Hand grinder on Amazon, because Mom is not about to give up hers.
+Luckily I’ve been able to find a new version of the Hand grinder, because Mom is not about to give up hers.
 While the food processor works, it’s a lot of clean up for a small job… but it doesn’t work as well for nuts (you end up making peanut butter or hazelnut butter if you aren’t careful!

 Vintage German Hand Grinders

 German Aquamarine Tabletop Cheese GrinderAntique Table Mounted Freya Grater for Spices Nuts CheeseVintage BME Cast & Metal Grinderintage Nut grinder//Nut mill//Kitchen mill//Hand nut grinder//Almond grinder

 Modern Versions of the German Hand Grinders